EQUINE INFECTIOUS ANEMIA

 Coggin's Charges for 2020

-1. Coggins $35 - (please allow for at least a 7 day turn-around for this test) Paper or electronic Coggin's are included in the price.
+1. Paper Coggin's $42 - This is the standard drawing on a Coggin's form. (please allow for at least a 7 day turn-around for this test)

-2. Rush Coggins $55 - This Coggins is anytime less than a typical week turn-around.
+3. Rush Coggin's $55 - This Coggin's is anytime less than a typical week turn-around.

 4. 2-hour Coggin's $75 - This Coggin's can only be run on certain days of the week (Mon-Fri) and blood must be drawn in the morning to allow us enough time to deliver the blood to the laboratory.